 To learn more about the Minimum Standard requirements, see section 10.1.3.1 of the Agency’s Long-Term Renewable Resources Procurement Plan.

-For stakeholder engagement and key updates on MES, visit the Stakeholder Engagement page under Renewable Resources on the IPA website.
+For stakeholder engagement on MES, visit the Stakeholder Engagement page under Renewable Resources on the IPA website.

 Energy Workforce Equity Portal

 CEJA directed the IPA and the Illinois Department of Commerce and Economic Opportunity (“DCEO”) to help historically underserved communities participate in and benefit from the growing clean energy economy.
 As part of this mandate, the IPA and DCEO are required to create and maintain an Energy Workforce Equity Portal, a public-facing tool that connects clean energy companies and developers with equity eligible persons looking to work in the clean energy sector in Illinois.
 The portal both helps equity eligible persons receive employment opportunities while assisting clean energy development companies with Phase I of the portal was launched on January 31, 2023.
 Phase II will be launched in June 2023.

 To learn more, visit energyequity.illinois.gov